opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 The ``<namespace>/<svcname>`` is called a svcpath.

-The svcmgr and svcmon service selector (--service option) accept the svcpath notation.
+The svcmgr and svcmon service selector (``--service`` option) accepts the svcpath notation.

-Service in an explicit namespace have their config stored in /etc/opensvc/namespaces/<namespace>/.
+Services in an explicit namespace have their config stored in ``/etc/opensvc/namespaces/<namespace>/``.
 They also have the namespace name inserted in their docker container names on Linux.

 This feature is available in agent versions up from 1.9-2748.